This article discusses Cyprus citizenship by descent (CBD), its eligibility criteria, benefits, and how to acquire it in 2023.

 Cyprus – Country Overview

 The Cypriot culture is among the oldest in the Mediterranean region.
-The cultural and ethnic diversity and richness of Cyprus are attributed to its time under several empires, namely Roman, Egyptian, Persian and Ottoman, and Greek, among others.
+The cultural and ethnic diversity and richness of Cyprus are attributed to its time under the rule of various empires, namely the Roman, Egyptian, Persian, Ottoman and Greek, among others.

-Today, Cyprus is a thriving tourist destination, and tourism pulls a significant portion of foreign exchange for the country.
+Today, Cyprus is a thriving tourist destination that attracts a significant amount of foreign spending.

 Nicosia is the capital and largest city of Cyprus.
 Greek and Turkish are the official languages.
 However, English is widely spoken and understood.

-For the regular folks, you’d usually have to legally reside in the country for five to seven years and demonstrate a certain monthly income, among many other requirements, to become a Cypriot citizen.
+Most folks have to legally reside in the country for five to seven years and demonstrate a certain monthly income, among other requirements, to become a Cypriot citizen.

-However, the process can be far quicker, straightforward, and nearly free for the lucky few with a Cypriot origin.
+However, the process can be far quicker, straightforward and inexpensive for the lucky few with Cypriot origins.

-If you’re reading this article, chances are you’re one from the lucky club.
-So, without any delay, let’s get into the benefits of Cypriot citizenship by descent.
+So, let’s get into the benefits of Cypriot citizenship by descent.

 Travel Freedom

 The government of Cyprus is working on visa waiver agreements with the US and the Schengen zone.
-Once approved, Cyprus’s passport will get one hell of a boost.
+Once approved, Cyprus’s passport will receive a significant boost.

 EU Member State

-Cyprus became part of the European Union in 2004, so acquiring Cypriot citizenship is equal to getting European citizenship which will grant you the right to live, study, and work freely in any of the EU states.
+Cyprus became a full member state of the European Union in 2004, so acquiring Cypriot citizenship equates to getting European citizenship, which will grant you the right to live, study and work freely in any of the 27 EU countries.

 Commonwealth Member State

-Cyprus is also a part of the Commonwealth and enjoys stable foreign affairs with the UK and the rest of the Commonwealth nations.
-As commonwealth citizens, Cypriots citizens have what’s called right of abode in the UK, allowing them to live, work and even vote in elections.
+Cyprus is also part of the Commonwealth and enjoys stable foreign affairs with the UK and other Commonwealth nations.
+As commonwealth citizens, Cypriot citizens have what’s called the right of abode in the UK, allowing them to live, work and even vote in elections.

 Tax Benefits